 At the end of July in 2007, Todd went back to Malawi to make sure production was occurring at a good pace.
 The villages had made great progress and had surpassed our expectations.
 While in Malawi, Todd was able to encourage the village groups to set up savings accounts and to organize committees.
 These committees will oversee each village’s production, and will be responsible for solving any problems that may arise.

 During this second trip Todd visited all four villages involved in Africa Bags.
 He was especially pleased with the progress of the community center being built in Kamweko.
 The village was in the process of making over 25,000 bricks for building construction.
-This community centerwas paid for by generous donations from Africa Bags supporters.
+This community center was paid for by generous donations from Africa Bags supporters.
 Construction for the 1,000 sq. foot building was finsihed in 2009.
-A second community center is now almost complete in Viweme village, with a third community center nearly complete in Chintheche.
+A second community center is now complete in Viweme village, with a third community center nearly complete in Chintheche.

 Africa Bags takes part in numerous 3rd World Craft Shows, Alternative Giving Fairs, and other Holiday craft shows.
-We set up booths to showcase the Africa Bag and other hand crafted items from Malawi If you are aware of a show in your area that might be of interest to Africa Bags please contact us with the show information.
+We set up booths to showcase Africa Bags and other hand crafted items from Malawi.
+If you are aware of an event in your area that might be of interest to Africa Bags please contact us with information.

 We are extremely grateful for and touched by the passion and help we have received from numerous churches, organizations, friends, family members and even complete strangers.
 As a grass roots organization we encourage anyone that would like to HELP to contact us.

-- To provide economic opporntunity to the people of Malawi Africa
+- To provide economic opportunity to the people of Malawi, Africa

-- To reduce the use of plastic shopping bags.
+- To fight environmental waste and reduce the use of plastic shopping bags.

-- To promote a charity that gives back 100% of proceeds to the people that need help.
+- To promote a FOR BENEFIT organization that gives back 100% of proceeds to the people that need help.